S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2022-10-06-SystemFunction032_Shellcode.md

 5. (Optional) change Permissions to `RX` from `RW` for execution
 6. Execute the Shellcode as Thread/APC/Callback/whatever

 In this case, the Shellcode itself could get detected when writing it into memory e.g. by userland hooks as we would need to pass a pointer of the cleartext Shellcode to `WriteProcessMemory` or `NtWriteVirtualMemory`.
-And there are nearly no encryption algorithms which accept memory pointers as input to directly encrypt memory regions.

 The usage of `XOR` could avoid that, because we can even `XOR` decrypt the memory region **after** writing the encrypted value into memory.
 It would look like this: